junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean yelled Cas's name, shouted until throat hoarse.
 He would have torn the reality a hole right then and there if he knew how, just to tear open the portal again, to see if Cas fell back into the Monsterland.
 He would jump back into the place to get Cas back, he swore, just like he had told him, the bottom line is, they are going home together, and he wouldn't leave if Cas is not here with him.

 But promises are empty, swears fall into nothing.
-He is here, and Cas is not.
+He is here, and Castiel is not.

 Dean stares hard at the front of the windshield, gazing at the road so hard and rigid without blinking that it starts making his eyes watery.
 Cas should be here, by his side, sitting in the shotgun.
 They should come home, together.

 Dean punches the wheel, swearing, cursing.
 The first hint of the sunrise emerges from the end of the road, piercing right into his eyes.
 He blinks in the sudden light, the golden color looks nothing like Castiel's grace but light is light.
-Dean blinks again, the dried eyes finally condense enough moisture at the corner that threatens to drop.
+Dean blinks again, the dried eyes finally gather enough condensed wetness at the corner that tears threaten to drop.

 Dean wipes his eyes with the back of his hands.
 The wetness mixes with the dirt and dried blood stains that still cover his hands, making a mess.
 He presses the accelerator pad harder, urging the vehicle forwards, as if he's rushing to a destination, as if he knows where to go, or where to find Cas.

 "You are not dead, Cas."
 Dean growls at the empty road ahead of him.
-"You're not gone, I know that.
-Just blown away by the portal or something.
-I'll get you back, Cas, I promise.
-I can find you in the Purgatory, I'll find you again."  # FIXME: make it shorter
+He's not gone, he *knows* that.
+Just blown away by the portal, or something like that. *I'll get you back.* Dean promises. *I can find you in the Purgatory, I'll find you again.*

 The car rolls ahead in a louder engine moan, speeding on the road that is slowly lightened up by the newborn sun.

 <br>

-All of Sam's cellphones are offline, Dean tries every single one that he can remember, but pretty much always get a robotic voice telling him empty service or empty number, barely even any having Sam's recorded voice played out, asking for a voicemail.
+All of Sam's cellphones are offline, Dean tries every single one that he can remember, but pretty much always gets a robotic voice telling him empty service or empty number, barely even any having Sam's recorded voice played out, asking for a voicemail.
 He tries his own old cells too, no difference.

 It takes three days to track Sam down again.
 The patterns and old habits die hard, traces scattered around like bread crumbs.
-He rolls into the small town of Kermit, Texas, parking in front of the white fence house.
+He rolls into the small town of Kermit, Texas, parking in front of a white fence house.

 Thin white curtain with laces half covers the room.
 He glances inside.

 Sam stands by a woman, holding her close.
 The two of them are kissing, gently.
 For the most of the time, they are just holding each other together, his hands on her shoulder, hers on his waist, simply having their foreheads pressed together, breathing each other's breathe, like the way when people dancing to an old classic waltz.

-Dean looks like this white-fence apple-pie life they had talked about, sometimes dreamed out, never once really believed can be theirs.
+Dean looks at this white-fence apple-pie life they had talked about, sometimes dreamed out, never once really believed can be theirs.

 He drives away.
 Leaving the house in his rearview.

-They even have flowers with small purple blossoms in the garden, poking out between the fence, ignorant of the early winter chillness of October.
+They even have flowers with small purple blossoms in the garden, poking out between the fences, ignorant of the early winter chillness of October.

-Dean leaves the town after the midnight -- but not before he sneaks into the garage and drives away in his canvas-covered impala.
+Dean leaves the town after the midnight -- but not before he sneaks into the garage and drives away in his impala.
+The Baby was covered by a neat canvas.
 The keys hang by the garage door.

 *You get a home now, at least let me have mine.* Dean thinks when he sits into the familiar driver's seat, reversing onto the road, wondering for a minute how long it would even take before Sam notices the impala isn't where it was.
 For a brief moment, he wonders if this is exactly how Cas feels, seeing him with Lisa right when he was knee deep in trouble but didn't have the heart to knock on that freshly painted door.